open-data/ckanext-recombinant/README.md

 ckanext-recombinant
 ===================

-*This document describes a planned CKAN extension.
-The code here doesn't actually accomplish any of this yet.*

 This extension creates datasets and datastore tables for all organizations in a ckan instance and allows combining the data from all tables into a single CSV for exporting.